-LIFT’s priority programme-areas and Townships are based on extensive analysis and scoping-studies.
+LIFT’s priority programme areas and Townships are based on extensive analysis and scoping studies.
 These studies barely considered the civil society landscape of the Townships.
 This has reinforced the “orphan” image in terms of both external perceptions and internal incentives.
 It remains unclear how LIFT intends to mobilise civil society partners for the new calls beyond the CfP process.
 A “yellow pages” approach is what CSOs are rejecting in their message “come and learn about us and our work”, and we now sense a genuine unease about past out-sourcing of this relationship responsibility to INGOs.

 On the other side of the relationship, we consulted most of the main civil society actors in the LIFT priority Townships we visited.
 Around a third of them had heard of LIFT and only half of these knew any LIFT specifics.
 All bar one of those who had attended LIFT information sessions in recent months drew the conclusion that the calls were not intended for civil society.

 The study- team genuinely wished to accomplish some “marketing” on LIFT’s behalf during our field-work, and had hoped to at least provide copies of LIFT Annual Report 2013 and the 2013 Household Survey.
 Only six Burmese-language copies remain of the former, and these are being held “for emergencies”.
-The Survey has not been translated.
+The Household Survey has not been translated.

-Further signals of this non-conducive “style” were noted by the study.
+Further signals of this non-conducive “style” were noted by the study team.
 However, we want to emphasise this is not about individuals, but rather the ethos and organizational “atmosphere” that may be growing within the FMO.
 Perhaps it is conducive to other LIFT aims, but it will not support or sustain the intended profile or relationships with civil society.

 3.4 SYSTEMS

-Supporting CSOs with LIFT funds will require some adaptation and evolution of operational systems, especially within the recommended small-grants windows.
+Supporting CSOs with LIFT funds will require some adaptation and evolution of operational systems, especially within the recommended small grants windows.
 The study concludes however that that this will be a lesser challenge than the strategic and cultural adaptation.
 Our informants surprised us by referring to challenges of strategy and style far more often than to systems’ issues.

-Balanced compliance systems will require the addition of a “downwards compliance” capacity i.e. higher levels of the system being able to comply with lower levels.
-Examples might include: assuring that community/CSO definitions of livelihoods are supported by higher-level systems, or fund-managers’ definitions of risk informing FMO systems’ capability.
+Balanced compliance systems will require the addition of a “downwards compliance” capacity i.e. higher levels of the system being able to comply with lower levels’ expectations and standards.
+Examples might include: assuring that community/CSO definitions of livelihoods are supported by higher-level systems, or fund-managers’ definitions of risk informing FMO systems capability.

 In 2014, LIFT instituted a feedback/grievance system.
 This has not yet taken root amongst some civil society stakeholders.
-The study-team was presented with significant grievances which CSOs were reluctant to bring to LIFT’s attention.
-LIFT’s engagement with CSOs is likely to expand considerably over the next three years, and a credible and known feedback-system will be essential.
+The study team was presented with significant grievances which CSOs were reluctant to bring to LIFT’s attention.
+LIFT’s engagement with CSOs is likely to expand considerably over the next three years, and a credible and known feedback system will be essential.

-The hi-value of systems-adaptation is the ripple effect that comes from small adjustments.
+The high value of systems adaptation is the ripple effect that comes from small adjustments.
 Four areas that could be tackled immediately are:

-Develop LIFT’s capacity to contract and make direct payments in Myanmar kyat.
+Develop LIFT’s capacity to contract and make direct payments in Myanmar Kyat.

-Expand LIFT’s contracting-capacity to cover non-registered organisations and to bank through individual (or joint) account-holders.
+Expand LIFT’s contracting capacity to cover non-registered organisations and to bank through individual (or joint) account-holders.

-Develop alternatives to paper-based proposals - build programme-staff capacity to facilitate and record CSO projects-development.
+Develop alternatives to paper-based proposals - build programme staff capacity to facilitate and record CSO projects development.

 More responsive approval and payment systems to allow “layered grants” which can be effective for some small grants in reducing risk to both the recipient and the funder.